Oussama Bouyaghlafen: Almere City

 In May 2020, Bouyaghlafen signed a two-year contract with Almere City.
 He made his debut for the club on 30 August in a 0–0 home draw against MVV, coming on as a substitute for Ilias Alhaft in the 61st minute.
 Half a month later, on 15 September, Bouyaghlafen scored his first goal for Almere City in a 3–0 home win over TOP Oss.
 Earlier in the match, he had won a penalty, setting up the 1–0 goal scored by Thomas Verheydt.
 With Almere City, he reached the play-offs for promotion in his first season, but the team would see themselves defeated by eventual play-off winners NEC in the first round.

 After the 2021–22 season, Bouyaghlafen's contract was not extended by Almere City, and he left the club as a free agent.

 De Treffers

 On 25 July 2022, Bouyaghlafen joined Tweede Divisie club De Treffers.

+Kozakken Boys

+On 20 March 2024, Kozakken Boys announced the signing of Bouyaghlafen ahead of the 2024–25 season.